alexgabe-dev/budgeting-app/README.md

 > 💡 **Personal Project**: This is my hobby app to manage my personal finances.
 Built with features I actually need for tracking my own spending, budgeting, and financial insights.

+> ⚠️ **ALPHA VERSION WARNING**: This project is still in alpha (v0.0.1) and many features may not work properly yet.
+Use at your own risk!

 ## ✨ Features

 ### 📊 Dashboard